• Share this on:

 Source: UN Comtrade

-European countries fulfil different roles in the market.
-Some are mainly importers, and others are mainly manufacturers.
+European countries have different roles in the market.
+Some are mainly importers and others are mainly manufacturers.
 Western European countries are mainly importers, and most Western European importers are re-exporters.
-They do not sell their products only in their own country, but distribute them across the entire continent.
+They do not just sell their products in their own country, they distribute them across the continent.

-In general, your focus should be on the middle to high-end market.
-Although rising prices may cause increased competition in the mid-end market, these segments offer good opportunities in terms of added value.
-This makes it possible to avoid competition from low-cost, mass-producing countries in the lower ends of the market, like China.
+In general, your focus should be on the mid- to high-end market.
+These segments offer you good opportunities if you can add value to your products, for example via design, craftsmanship, and sustainable aspects.
+This allows you to avoid competition from mass-producing low-cost countries at the lower ends of the market, like China.

-Categorising these imports reveals that China focuses almost exclusively on home decoration (93%).
+Categorising these imports reveals that China almost completely focuses on home decoration (93%).
 The supply from other developing countries is more balanced, with 64% home decoration products and 36% home textiles.
-Individual countries clearly differ in the categories on which they focus.
+Individual countries clearly differ in their focus category.

 Home decoration supplies from developing countries other than China